AntonioND/ucity/readme.rst

 General to do list:

-- Simulation

-  - Graphical output (wind power plants?)
 - Adjust simulation parameters
+- Music - Allow to disable it from the options menu
 - Sample cities
-- Music - Allow to disable it from the options menu
 - Improve graphics
 - Cleanup code and document
 - Game manual